 “You’re out of your mind.”

 Thomas didn’t say that to Daphne and myself.
-(Cat — can’t talk.)
+(He’s a cat — he can’t use words.)
 But he clearly meant it.
 He saw what we were doing.
 What else would he think?
 We used a power drill and a saw to cut a rectangle through our kitchen door.

 Also: We’re tall.
 We have hands.
 Couldn’t we just open the damn door?
 We do it all the time.
-He must have thought it twice as absurd when we filled the hole with some solid plastic thing.
+He must have thought it twice as absurd when we placed a white plastic thing in the hole.

 Oh.
 There was a new litter box, too.
 We wanted to give him a second one in addition to more play space.
 The “more play space” was also something of a compromise.
 Thomas gets limited (and supervised) time outside during certain daylight hours, so for night hours we wanted to give him something like the outdoors without it being the outdoors, which is filled with raccoons, owls, monster trucks, vampires, and all sorts of things that want to eat a cat.

 So we got a plastic swingy kitty door and went to work.